officialparishjain/UserManagementSystem/README.md

 # Project Name
 User Management System

-Frameworks and Language Used
+# Frameworks and Language Used
-Spring Boot 2.5.0
+**Spring Boot** 2.1.0
-Java 11
+**Java** 11
-Maven 3.8.1
+**Maven** 3.8.1

-Data Flow
+# Data Flow
 The following functions are used in the data flow of this project:

-Controller: The controller layer is responsible for handling incoming requests, parsing inputs, validating data, and returning appropriate responses.
-It uses Spring MVC annotations to map URLs to methods and relies on the services layer to perform business logic.
+**Controller:** The controller has endpoints for adding a user, getting all users, getting a user by their ID, and deleting a user by their ID.
+The @PostMapping annotation is used for the addUser endpoint to handle HTTP POST requests with a JSON request body containing a user object.
+The @Valid annotation is used to validate the user object against any defined validation constraints.

+The @GetMapping annotation is used for the getAllUserList and getUserByUserId endpoints to handle HTTP GET requests with and without a path variable for the user ID, respectively.
+The @PathVariable annotation is used to extract the user ID from the request URL and pass it to the getUserById method.

+The @DeleteMapping annotation is used for the deleteUserById endpoint to handle HTTP DELETE requests with a path variable for the user ID.

+The controller class also has an autowired instance of the UserService interface to handle business logic for the User Management System.

+This implementation demonstrates a basic setup for a REST API controller in Spring Boot, but it can be expanded upon and customized based on specific requirements for the User Management System.

-Services: The services layer contains the business logic of the application.
+**Services**: The services layer contains the business logic of the application.
 It receives requests from the controller, performs necessary computations or data manipulations, and interacts with the repository layer to access data.

-Repository: The repository layer is responsible for interacting with the database.
+**Repository:** The repository layer is responsible for interacting with the database.
 It uses Spring Data JPA to perform CRUD (create, read, update, delete) operations on entities.
-Database Design: The database design follows a relational model with normalized tables.
-It includes entities such as users, products, orders, and payments.
-Data Structure Used
-The project uses various data structures such as arrays, lists, and maps to manipulate data within the application.
-For example, a list of products is maintained in memory to display on the front-end, while a map of user sessions is used to track active users.

-Project Summary
-My Awesome Project is a Spring Boot application that provides an e-commerce platform for users to buy and sell products online.
-It features a user registration and login system, product search and display, shopping cart functionality, and secure payment processing.
-The project is designed to be scalable and maintainable, with a modular architecture that separates concerns between layers.
+# Database Design: I have used ArrayList as DataBase